llaville/php-compatinfo-db/docs/README.md

 * reference all ini entries
 * reference all releases

+## Usage

+> Learn more about different usages with console, Docker and programmatically.

+See [Getting-Started's Guide](usage/README.md) to know how to use it.

 ## Installation

 > Learn how to install `CompatInfoDB` application in different way.